 Looking for something in a different price/performance range?
 Head over to our best CPU page.
-And check out our CPU hierarchy page to see where these processors land in comparison to higher- and lower-end parts.
+And check out our CPU Benchmarks Hierarchy to see where these processors land in comparison to higher- and lower-end parts.

 The Ryzen 5 3600X is part of the Ryzen 3000-series lineup, so it inherits all of Ryzen's important attributes, like the Zen 2 microarchitecture and the 7nm FinFET process node from TSMC.
 The Ryzen 5 3600X combines its six-core, 12-thread configuration with a whopping 32MB L3 cache.